Three Unreasonably Effective Tips to Manage Social Anxiety

 Sometimes I'll get emails or comments from people on Facebook that make me wonder if they've gone nutters.
 A side reference to my fearless truth-seeking ways.
 Or a note about how I would do things, more directly and with especial verve.
 It makes me giggle.

 Because I seek to show up in transparency.
 And even though I deliberately stoke the fire inside of me, and cultivate my courage, I'm afraid ALL.
 THE.
 TIME.
 For serious.
-For a while my darling pygmy hedgehog was my spirit animal guide.
+For a while my darling pygmy hedgehog was my spiritual teacher.
 Built wholly for self protection, constantly flinching, a prey animal searching for predators.
 But the things is, as Liz Gilbert says, I'm just 1% more curious than I am afraid.
 So I'm continuously seeking my truth.

 Until I'm not.
 You see I also get social anxiety.
 It might happen infrequently but it feels like a character actor waiting in the wings (ready to make a special appearance when the plot can be significantly moved forward with it's arrival).